The next generation of celebrants

 As we see it, most celebrants are part of the problem, not the solution.
 Most are ill-equipped to serve the bereaved public of today, never mind tomorrow.
 So we're creating a new generation of professionals who can conduct funeral ceremonies.
 They're resourceful, open-minded, flexible, creative and emotionally intelligent people who are capable of understanding the power of ceremony in a way that's useful for society in 2018 and beyond.

 Historically funeral directors have shown little interest in funeral software, prioritising hardware such as cars and coffins.
-Celebrants have launched their careers by knocking on the doors of funeral homes with training certificates and cake, hoping to be given the time of day by an arranger who never attends funerals.
+Celebrants have launched their careers by knocking on the doors of funeral homes with training certificates and cake, hoping to be given the time of day by an arranger who never leaves the office to attend funerals.
 Poorly trained celebrants with templates who write terrible poetry are thriving.
 But times are changing, and Poetic Endings is at the forefront of creating a new way of doing funerals that's highly personalised, helpful, meaningful, relevant and serves its purpose.

 Our promise to the new generation of celebrants